AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pubmatic.md

 ## Use cases {#use-cases}

-To help you better understand how and when you should use the [!DNL PubMatic Connect] destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the [!DNL PubMatic Connect] destination, here is a sample use case that Adobe Experience Platform customers can solve by using this destination.

 ### Targeting users on mobile, web, and CTV platforms {#targeting}

-Publisher or data providers want to send audiences from Adobe Experience Platform to [!DNL PubMatic Connect] to target users on mobile, web, and CTV platforms, using a large range of identifiers.
+Publishers or data providers want to send audiences from Adobe Experience Platform to [!DNL PubMatic Connect] to target users on mobile, web, and CTV platforms, using a large range of identifiers.

 ## Prerequisites {#prerequisites}